Can LLMs facilitate interpretation of pre-trained language models?: Evaluation and Analysis

 \subsection{Error Analysis}

-After carefully analyzing these cases, we found that BCN annotations outperformed others in certain instances for the reasons discussed below:
+The annotators identified 58 concepts where human annotated BCN labels were deemed superior.
+We have conducted an error analysis of these instances and will now delve into the cases where GPT did not perform well.

-\paragraph{Sensitive Content Models} Out of the 58 instances where the human annotations (BCN) were considered superior, in 10 cases, the API calls triggered one of the content policy models and failed.
+\paragraph{Sensitive Content Models} In 10 cases, the API calls triggered one of the content policy models and failed to provide a label.
 The content policy models aim to prevent the dissemination of harmful, abusive, or offensive content, including hate speech, misinformation, and illegal activities.
 Figure \ref{fig:CrimeRelated} shows an example of a sensitive concept that includes words related to crime and assault.
+This problem can be mitigated by using a version of LLM where content policy models are not enabled.

 \paragraph{Linguistic Ontologies} In 8 of the concepts, human annotations (BCN) were better because the concepts were composed of words that were related through a lexical, morphological, or syntactic relationship.
 The default prompt we used to label the concept tends to find semantic similarity between the words, which did not exist in these concepts.
-For example, Figure \ref{fig:VBZ} shows a concept composed of \texttt{3rd person singular present-tense verbs}, but, ChatGPT incorrectly labels it as \texttt{Actions/Events in News Articles}.
+For example, Figure \ref{fig:VBZ} shows a concept composed of \texttt{3rd person singular present-tense verbs}, but ChatGPT incorrectly labels it as \texttt{Actions/Events in News Articles}.
 However, humans are robust and can fall back to consider various linguistic ontologies.

 The BCN concepts are categorized into semantic, syntactic, morphological, and lexical groups (See Table \ref{tab:conceptDistro}).
 As observed, both humans and ChatGPT found semantic meaning to the concept in majority of the cases.
 However, humans were also able to identify other linguistic relations such as lexical (e.g. grouped by a lexical property like abbreviations), morphological (e.g. grouped by the same parts-of-speech), or syntactic (e.g. grouped by position in the sentence).
 Note however, that prompts can be modified to capture specific linguistic property.
-We encourage the interested readers to see detailed experiments in Appendix \ref{sec:lexPrompt}-\ref{sec:posPrompt}.
+We encourage interested readers to see our experiments on this in Appendix \ref{sec:lexPrompt}-\ref{sec:posPrompt}.